3ie RFQ: Proposal preparation grants for the impact evaluation of initiatives aimed at improving adolescents’ lives in South Asia

 The Fourth International Conference of MENA Evaluation Network (EvalMENA) will kickstart the celebrations of the International Year of Evaluation (EvalYear 2015) in the Middle East and North Africa.

-Advocating for more visibility, acceptance, and support for evaluation in the region, the…Continue
+Advocating for more visibility, acceptance, and support for evaluation in the region, the conference will convene more than 150+ evaluators and policy…Continue

 Often I am asked to plan, train or evaluate programs from a gender lens.
 The organisation’s gender policy and guidelines are given to me, and I am asked to keep these in mind while carrying out my tasks.
 Unfortunately, many policies and guidelines (often generated by donors) focus on gender relations in isolation, and do not take into account that they interlock with other power relations like race, caste, class, abilities, sexual orientation or gender identity to marginalise…Continue